From glacial landslides to the secrets of beaver dams, world’s top geoscientists present latest science at international conference

-The meeting was an eruption of new science, but, amid the mayhem, geographer Mylène Jacquemart gave a presentation in a session that she says felt like a “funeral.”
+The meeting was an eruption of new science, but, amid the mayhem, geographer and geology PhD student Mylène Jacquemart gave a presentation in a session that she says felt like a “funeral.”
 That’s because her presentation was about glaciers, which are disappearing more rapidly and frequently across the world.

 Sometimes, Jacquemart explains, these glaciers can collapse and race downhill as a mélange of rock and ice—something that can be a problem if there are people living downhill of the glacier.
 “I’m really interested in how hazards in cold regions of the world are changing as the world warms,” she says.

 In July 2018, Jacquemart and her grad-student colleague Jasmine Hansen took a helicopter into the wilds of Alaska, where in 2013 and again in 2015, the collapse of a glacier in Wrangell-St. Elias National Park and Preserve sent millions of cubic feet of ice hurtling downhill at over 100 mph.

 One of the things Jacquemart thinks helped trigger the slides was higher summer temperatures that cause more snow and ice to melt—but why that may be happening is still a mystery.
 To crack this cold case, Jacquemart plans to revisit her field side in Alaska again this summer to search for more clues.